hemel-cse/employee-handbook/readme.md

 Employees who sustain work-related injuries or illnesses should inform their manager immediately.
 This will enable an eligible employee to qualify for coverage as quickly as possible.

 ### Health Insurance
 Saleae, Inc.’s health insurance plan provides all regular full-time employees and regular part-time employees who are regularly scheduled to work at least thirty (30) hours per week, and their dependents access to medical, dental, and vision insurance benefits.
-Employees are responsible for the cost of twenty-five percent (25%) of their own insurance premium and fifty percent (50%) of their dependents’ insurance premium.
 Qualified employees are eligible for medical, dental, and vision insurance coverage starting the first day of the month following their thirty (30) day waiting period.
 Dependents may be added within thirty (30) days of a birth, marriage or adoption or at the annual open enrollment.

+Employees are responsible for the cost of twenty-five percent (25%) of their own insurance premium and fifty percent (50%) of their dependents’ insurance premium.
+(TBD)

 ### Benefits Continuation (Cal-COBRA)
 The California Continuation Benefits Replacement Act of 1997 (Cal-COBRA) requires insurance carriers and HMOs to provide COBRA-like coverage for employees of smaller companies.
 Under Cal-COBRA, the group health plan carrier must offer each qualified beneficiary (the employee and any covered dependents) who would otherwise lose coverage under the plan as a result of a qualifying event an opportunity to continue their insurance coverage.
 A qualifying event is defined as termination of employment or reduction in hours of employment, death of covered employee, divorce or legal separation, a dependent child ceases to be dependent, for dependents only, eligibility of the covered employee for Medicare, or an employer’s bankruptcy.
 An employee has opportunity to choose to continue coverage directly through the insurance carrier.
 The employer notifies both the employee experiencing the qualifying event and the insurance carrier.
 Provided the employee elects to continue coverage, the insurance carrier then assumes the responsibility of coverage instead of the employer.